jlyman/island/README.md

 Create an empty directory, then download the code from https://github.com/doconix/island.
 You don't need a password to download the code, but you won't be able to commit changes until you are granted rights (see Dr. Albrecht).

+## Create an Initial Database

+First, modify the database settings in `theCproject/settings.py` to match your setup.
+You'll likely be changing things to "localhost" to hit your local PostgreSQL database.

+Next, create the database with `python3 manage.py migrate`.
+If you set up your database correctly, you should get a number of tables created.
+If it fails, check your database settings, your psycopg2 driver, and your Python installation.

+Finally, create some debugging data.
+We created a simple script for this.
+Make any needed modifications (for your username) to `theCproject/create_debugging_data.py`, then run this file.
+You'll get a number of threads created so you can test.

 # Committing Your Changes

 Before working, always pull the most recent changes from GitHub: `git pull origin master`.